jimfinnis/lightsensor_gazebo/README.md

 # lightsensor_gazebo

-A trivial "light sensor" for Gazebo, which traverses the world calculating angles to specially marked models and producing an array of pixel values from the extents of those models.
+A trivial "light sensor" for Gazebo under ROS, which traverses the world calculating angles to specially marked models and producing an array of pixel values from the extents of those models.